 If the review packet is for promotion, it also must describe how the candidate meets the qualifications for Clinical Associate Professor or Clinical Professor as prescribed by the “Titles and Qualifications” section of this document.
-Furthermore, the candidate must have been in his or her current rank for a minimum of three years and had at least one prior reappointment at the current rank to be eligible for promotion in rank.
-Recommendation for promotion should be made to the Divisional Dean by March 15th.
+Furthermore, the candidate must have been in their current rank for a minimum of three years and had at least one prior reappointment at the current rank to be eligible for promotion in rank.

-In addition to the consideration of teaching, administration, and service activities, recommendations regarding promotion also may be based on a prognosis of the clinical faculty member’s future achievements based on dependability, growth, potential, and versatility of the faculty member as he or she will contribute to the evolving mission of FAS.
+In addition to the consideration of teaching, administration, and service activities, recommendations regarding promotion also may be based on a prognosis of the clinical faculty member’s future achievements based on dependability, growth, potential, and versatility of the faculty member as they will contribute to the evolving mission of FAS.
 Research activities are not required for promotion, but may be considered.

 Candidates may request promotion during their second review in rank and any year after.